The Project Finance Law Review: Tax-equity Financing

 - the back-leverage borrower has predictable cash distributions from the project;

-- the change of control and transfer restrictions in the tax-equity documents are workable to facilitate foreclosure and a sale of the back-leverage borrower's equity interests.
+- the change of control and transfer restrictions in the tax-equity documents are workable to facilitate foreclosure and a sale of the back-leverage borrower's equity interests; and

-If the tax-equity investor is permitted to divert borrower cash flows for indemnification claims or other reasons, the back-leverage lenders may require an indemnity from the sponsor.
+If the tax-equity investor is permitted to divert borrower cash flows for indemnification claims or other reasons, the back-leverage lenders may require an indemnity from the sponsor to ensure repayment of scheduled principal and interest on the back-leverage debt.
 The back-leverage lenders' collateral usually will include a pledge of the shares in the back-leverage borrower (and the back-leverage borrower's interest in the tax-equity partnership), as well as a pledge over the back-leverage borrower's bank accounts.
-In the event of a default, the back-leverage lenders may foreclose on such shares or bank accounts (or both) and look to the revenues received from the project company via distributions to be repaid.
+In the event of a default, the back-leverage lenders may foreclose on such shares or bank accounts (or both) and look to the revenues received from the project company via distributions for repayment.

 The investment tax credit vests 20 per cent per year over a period of five years.
 Certain events may trigger the recapture of the investment tax credit before it has fully vested, causing the tax-equity investor to lose a portion of the benefit of its investment.
 As a result, tax-equity investors typically require sponsors to indemnify them for recapture risk.
 There are two types of recapture risk.
 First, there is true recapture where the project company loses the unvested portion of tax credits as a result of some event that occurs after the project becomes operational.
 Examples of events that can result in a recapture include taking the project out of service or selling it to a third party.
 Transfers of partnership interests to an entity with tax-exempt or foreign owners is also problematic.
 Such events are largely within the parties' control.